sugarfixx/kafkaservice/readme.md

 ```

 #### Test produce
-To test the producer you can simply pass null as message and at true as a second param to enable a predefined loop creating 10 massages on the broker.
+To test the producer you can simply pass null as message and at true as a second param to enable a predefined loop creating 10 messages on the broker.
 ```php
 $ks->produce(null, true);